Good Price Homes

 Do you offer down payment assistance programs?

-We can lease you the home with the exclusive right to purchase it at a later date.
-When you finalize your agreement with our original seller, simply make sure that the option includes the exclusive right to purchase the property within the agreed upon term of the option to buy.
-Our buyers love this because it gives them the time they need to save up for a larger down payment, time to clean up past credit problems, time to sell another home, and also time to try out the neighborhood before buying.
-100% of your option fee is credited towards the down payment and the purchase price of the home.
+We can rent you the home with the exclusive right to purchase it at a later date within the Option period.
+Buyers love this because it gives them the time they need to save up if they need a larger down payment, time to clean up past credit problems, time to sell another home, and also time to try out the neighborhood before buying.
+100% of the option fee is credited towards the down payment and the purchase price of the home if the optionee goes through with the purchase.

 what is the next step?